 - In general, the increasing of rhythmic skills increases students' confidence.

+No beginners guide to drums would be complete without discussing the differences between electronic and acoustic drums.
 Both types of drums are great, and today's electronic drum kits can sound very realistic.
 There are different, distinct advantages to either, so the important thing is that you know how the kit will be used.
 Ask yourself these questions:

 - Will the other people at home be annoyed by the noise caused by the drums?
 Are the neighbours likely to complain?
 If you answer YES, then you need an electronic drum kit.